Monthly Employment Utilization Report

 - Box 10 is to be used to report all racial/ethnic employees worked onsite during the reporting period.
 Again, this should not be the total number of employees in the company, just those who worked on the project.

-- For example, if you have 5 employees who worked for a total of 100 hours on a project with 2 white female employees and one black male, you would enter the total number of hours worked for the three males and the two females in column 6a.
+- For example, if you have five employees who worked for a total of 100 hours on a project with two white female employees and one black male, you would enter the total number of hours worked for the three males and the two females in column 6a.
 Then, you would enter the hours worked by the black male employee in column 6b.
 In moving to column 9, you would enter “3” for male employees, and “2” for female employees.
 In box 10, you would enter “1” for minority male employees and “0” for minority female employees.

 - #11 is where the individual signs to certify the information included is correct.
 The next few boxes should be filled in with their contact information.

 After the report is signed, it should be sent to the prime contractor, and the prime contractor should email them to the Department of Civil Rights at firstname.lastname@example.org.